Cyber-Enabled Fraud: How CEOs Can Mitigate This Top-Tier Risk (Cybersecurity 2026)

 Q11: What is "Just-in-Time" Transfer Approval?

-Just-in-Time (JIT) Access: The Ultimate Solution for Least Privilege ensure that high-value transaction windows are only "open" for 15 minutes following a multi-factor verification.
+just-in-time access solutions ensure that high-value transaction windows are only "open" for 15 minutes following a multi-factor verification.
 By limiting the temporal duration of financial permissions, organizations drastically reduce the opportunity for an attacker, who may have gained temporary access, to execute a fraudulent transfer outside of a verified window.

 Q12: Can AI detect "Internal Collusion"?